 Also, contrary to what some believe, employers can pay employee paychecks in cash.
 The important thing is to learn how to pay employees cash legally.
 Proper documentation is one of the most important factors that will help you avoid fines and penalties.

 9. Specific Rules on Paying Tipped Employees Must Be Followed

-If you operate within the foodservice industry and if some of your employees receive tips or are part of a tip pool, then you need to be aware of tip reporting laws.
+If you operate within the restaurant industry and if some of your employees receive tips or are part of a tip pool, then you need to be aware of tip reporting laws.
 This is incredibly useful if tipping pools are a part of your business.